-For many of the law firms we help with link building, the first six to 12 months is spent playing catchup to other firms.
+For many of the law firms we help with building backlinks, the first six to 12 months are spent playing catchup to other firms.
 Once we catch them up, we can help them surpass the competition.
 For many law firms, staying consistent with link building when there are a thousand other tasks at hand is a challenge.
 Neon Ambition is one of the few SEO companies that guarantees high-quality backlinks are built each month.

 According to Google, SEO typically takes four to 12 months from the time you begin making changes until you start to see the benefits.
 We always try to set realistic expectations that the ROI from SEO often comes in the later half of the first year and more so in year two and thereafter, once you’ve really climbed the rankings and are getting all the traffic and leads that come with that.

 Often, attorneys can pick up some quick wins on long-tail search terms to get a few cases coming in the door sooner rather than later to help cover their early investment in SEO.
-Obviously, the ultimate goal for most firms are more clients, more cases and more revenue, but because SEO is a long-term commitment to investing in the future of your law firm, success looks much different at different stages of the process.
-Often in the early months, we have to look at improvements in keyword rankings as we are moving a law firm from ranking on page 10 to page 5 to page 2.
-All of this movement is in the right direction but likely not leading to more traffic as few people look on page 2.
+Obviously, the ultimate goal for most firms is to secure more clients, more cases and more revenue, but because SEO is a long-term commitment to investing in the future of your law firm, success looks much different at different stages of the process.
+Often in the early months, we have to look at improvements in keyword rankings as we are moving a law firm from ranking on page 10 to page five to page two.
+All of this movement is in the right direction but likely not leading to more traffic as few people look on page two.

-The ROI of paid ads is more immediate, and many people appreciate the easy measurability of pay-per-click advertising.
-However, in a highly competitive industry like the legal field, the monthly cost of PPC just to stay on top can be astronomical.
+The ROI of paid ads is more immediate, and many people appreciate the easy measurability of pay-per-click advertising (PPC).
+However, in a highly competitive industry like the legal field, the monthly cost of PPC to stay on top can be astronomical.

 The amount of traffic and cases a law firm can generate from SEO is often more than could be achieved with even an unlimited ad budget simply because more people click on organic rankings than they do on paid ads.
-We often see law firms generating hundreds of thousands of dollars’ worth of traffic organically ( that is the cost if they had to pay for that traffic!) and investing far less monthly in SEO to get that traffic.
+We often see SEO for law firms generating hundreds of thousands of dollars worth of traffic organically, investing far less monthly in SEO to achieve those levels of traffic.

 We aren’t fans of the word impossible, and we know you understand your law firm’s goals and expertise best.
 So we understand why you may want to handle your own SEO.
 We also know that search engine optimization isn’t rocket science; but SEO is probably not the only rocket you’re commanding.